 To receive honor cord recognition, students must have been awarded at least three James Scholar academic certifications.
 In addition, two research projects are required, and they MUST participate their senior year.

 No, you don't!
 You only have to complete specific types of projects if you are pursuing James Scholar cords at graduation.
-We put the themes into place to encourage students to expand their learning horizons and try to get involved in a new kind of learning opportunity.
+We encourage interdisciplinary education through honors experiences that encourage you to separate your education from traditional academic boundaries.

 No. Since James Scholar projects are individually earned and awarded credit, you MUST complete your own project and presentation.
 While your instructor may have you work on similar projects within the course related project, you must do all work individually involving research, creating your unique findings and presentation.

 James Scholars receive notable perks from participating in the program including:

 Yes!
 Scholars who want to earn James Scholar regalia to wear at graduation must participate their senior year.

 No, you will not be a James Scholar in the spring and you will not earn James Scholars Honors for the year.
 Note: first semester freshmen who earn an Institutional and Overall GPA of 3.25 during their first (fall) semester are eligible to continue in the spring.
 This applies only to freshmen for their first semester.